GeorgDangl/LightQuery/README.md

 Example:
 `http://your.api.com/values?sort=email desc`

-This will sort the result by it's `Email` property (note that is has been title-cased) in `descending` order.
+This will sort the result by its `Email` property (note that is has been title-cased) in `descending` order.

 ### Pagination & Sorting

-Paging is **active when the request includes pagination query parameters** or via explicitly setting the `forcePaginiation` parameter to true in the attributes' constructor.
+Paging is **active when the request includes pagination query parameters** or via explicitly setting the `forcePagination` parameter to true in the attributes' constructor.
 Sorting works in combination with paging.

 ```csharp